-“You have overcharged us because I rang three other plumbers and told them what you charged us for that job and they all agree you have overcharged us and ripped us off.”
-This was I phone call we received at Whywait Plumbing last week.
+“You have overcharged us because I rang three other plumbers and told them what you charged us for that job, and they all agree you have overcharged us and ripped us off.”
+This was a phone call we received at Whywait Plumbing last week.

-Every day here at Whywait Plumbing, we receive phone calls or email from plumbers looking for a job.
-A significant number of these plumbers fit the category of Joe Bum-Crack plumbers who have been running their own plumbing business and discover it is much harder than they thought it would be.
+Every day at Whywait Plumbing, we receive phone calls or emails from plumbers looking for a job.
+A significant number of these plumbers fit the category of Joe Bum-Crack plumbers who have been running their own plumbing business and discover it is much more complex than they thought it would be.

-Joe then went onto describe what it was like running his own plumbing business which he had started with high hopes after 27 years as an employee of various large companies and a water authority.
-Joe described how he knew what he wanted as his own boss as he knew there was a fortune to be made running his own business plus for the first time, he was in control of everything and best of all could work when he chose and be at home when he decided.
+Joe then described what it was like running his own plumbing business, which he had started with high hopes after 27 years as an employee of various large companies and a water authority.
+Joe described how he wanted to be his own boss as he knew there was a fortune to be made running his own business.
+Plus, he was in control of everything for the first time and could work when he chose and be at home when he decided.

 The reality was much different from Joe’s perception of being the boss.
-Joe soon discovered that being the boss is much harder than it looks.
+Joe soon discovered that being the boss is much more complicated than it looks.
 Joe had found that running a business was more than being an excellent technical plumber.

-Now he was the boss that Joe was in charge of marketing, employee relations, customer relations, credit management, bookkeeping, answering the phone, dealing with plumbers merchants and so the list went on.
+Now, he was the boss.
+Joe was in charge of marketing, employee relations, customer relations, credit management, bookkeeping, answering the phone, dealing with plumbers merchants, and so on.